Slow Cooker Pulled Barbecued Chicken Sandwiches is an easy recipe for a family friendly meal.

 Add a quick-to-put-together sauce on top.
 Then press the button and cook on low for 4 1/2 to 5 hours.

 At that point, the chicken is removed and pulled apart into shreds.
-Wrap it in foil to keep it warm and moist.
+You’ll wrap it in foil to keep it warm and moist.
 The sauce is thickened up briefly with some cornstarch.
 Chicken is returned to the sauce and it’s ready for sandwiches (or eating on its own with some potatoes or rice or whatever).

 P.S.
 Bread and Butter Pickles are optional, but they’re oh-so-good!!